 Yes, good design will get you noticed, but it’s WORDS that build personality and spark a conversation with your customers.

 So don’t leave it to chance, get in touch and invest in your copy today.
 You’ll be amazed how the right words can boost your products’ appeal, define your brand’s character and keep shoppers coming back for more.

 Bringing food & drink to life

-For 17 years I’ve been writing for some of Britain’s top food & drink businesses, from Marks & Spencer, Sainsbury’s and Lidl to Westcombe Dairy, Peyton & Byrne and Roger Harris Wines (among others).
+For 17 years I’ve been writing for some of Britain’s top food & drink businesses, from Marks & Spencer, Sainsbury’s and Morrisons to Westcombe Dairy, Peyton & Byrne and Roger Harris Wines (among others).

 In that time I’ve helped them define their voice, bring their products to life and expand their customer reach.
 And I can help you too…

 my bread & butter SKILLS:

 Packaging copy is great for capturing people’s imaginations right there in the food aisle at the point of purchase.
 By conveying flavours and sensations – framed, of course, by your brand’s core values – I get people’s mouths watering and products placed in the right baskets.